 2.1 The Rochford Local Strategic Partnership has produced its draft Sustainable Communities Strategy (SCS).
+A copy of the draft is appended.
 The SCS Strategy is the key long-term planning document for improving the quality of life and services in Rochford District.
 It is the key document that brings together partners and links them to the Local Area Agreement (LAA) and is a cornerstone of the Comprehensive Area Assessment (CAA).
 Every local authority is expected to have developed and agreed an SCS with its Local Strategic Partnership (LSP).